tgebhart/dionysus_tensorflow/README.md

 $ cp bottleneck ~/<path-to>/tensorflow/tensorflow/core/user_ops
 ```

+Tensorflow suppresses exceptions by default.
+We want to re-enable these.
+To do
+this, find the tensorflow.bzl file in the tensorflow source.
+Search for
+`-fno-exceptions` and delete this line.

-From the root of your tensorflow directory, build the new operation using Bazel:
+From the root of your tensorflow directory, build the new operation using Bazel.
+The library is written for c++14 standard, so you need to pass options down to
+bazel to override Tensorflow's default gcc-4/c++-11 build.

 ```
-$ bazel build -c opt //tensorflow/core/user_ops:<name-of-op-file>.so
+$ bazel build -c opt //tensorflow/core/user_ops:<name-of-op-file>.so --cxxopt="-std=c++14" -cxxopt="-D_GLIBCXX_USE_CXX14_ABI=0"
 ```

 Upon successful build, you can use the operation in tensorflow in python.